dynaconf/dynaconf/docs/django.md

 The recommended way to create standalone scripts is by creating `management commands` inside your Django applications or plugins.

-Examples below assumes you have `DJANGO_SETTINGS_MODULE` environment variable set, either by `exporting` it to your env or by explicitly adding it to `os.environ` dictionary.
+The examples below assume you have `DJANGO_SETTINGS_MODULE` environment variable set, either by `exporting` it to your env or by explicitly adding it to `os.environ` dictionary.

 !!! tip "Important"
     If you need the script to be available out of your Django Application Scope, prefer using `settings.DYNACONF.configure()` instead of the common `settings.configure()` provided by Django.
 The latter would cause dynaconf to be disabled.</br></br>
-    Afterall, you probably don't need to call it, as you have `DJANGO_SETTINGS_MODULE` exported.
+    After all, you probably don't need to call it, as you have `DJANGO_SETTINGS_MODULE` exported.

 ### Common case